 Harts is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Harts is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Harts who work in food service (36.84%), healthcare suport services (36.84%), and personal care services (16.84%).

-A relatively large number of people in Harts telecommute to their jobs.
-Overall, about 37.89% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 37.89% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Harts is worth considering.

-Harts is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Harts does not have a public transit system used by locals to get to and from work.

 The population of Harts has one of the lowest overall levels of education in the country: only 5.23% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.